dev-human/dev-human/source/_docs/2014-05-03-how-to-submit.md

     - posts_categories
 ---

 Your article content goes here.
-Do wathever you want with markdown.
+Do whatever you want with markdown.

 ~~~~